ArturDevCraft/React_Course-Project_6/README.md

 # Project Managment app

-Project is my own work done as task during "React - The Complete Guide 2025 (incl.
+This project is my own work done as a task during "React - The Complete Guide 2025 (incl.
 Next.js, Redux)".
-It is simple application to manage projects.
+It is an easy application to manage projects.

-You can add and delete projects and tasks for each one.
-I decided to add storing data in browser local storage to keep informations after reloading page.
+You can add and delete projects and tasks for each of them.
+I decided to add saving data in browser's local storage to keep information after page reload.

 Used technologies: **React, Javascript, Tailwind**.